gromacs/gromacs/docs/release-notes/features.rst

 element of this metric is a useful measure for determining which regions need more or less sampling.

+Dual pair-list buffer with dynamic pruning
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+The |Gromacs| simulation engine uses a new dual pair-list algorithm with dynamic pruning in cases where the Verlet buffer is determined automatically (which is the default).
+This allows further reducing the frequency of pair search (and domain decomposition) while avoiding large Verlet buffers and the previously inherent increased computational cost in the short-ranged nonbonded kernels.
+This is achieved by constructing an "outer" pair-list built infrequently, which includes many pairs in the list that are outside the cut-off range for most of the lifetime of the list.
+Such pairs can be pruned out very efficiently every few steps and with that building a smaller, "inner" pair-list with a shorter life-time, and importantly a correspondingly shorter Verlet buffer (still adhering to the specified tolerance), which is then used in the nonbonded kernels.
+Thanks to this, simulations runs are significantly less sensitive to tuning the search frequency parameter ("nstlist").
+When short-ranged interactions are running on the GPU, the dynamic pruning is overlapped with the integration on the CPU, so is usually free.
+This feature improves all of simulation rate, hardware utilization, and power consumption.

 Added physical validation suite
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 These tests run series of short simulations and verify the expected